Employment Opportunities

 - Support and attend events/activities planned by student-led, departmental, or campus organizations.

-- Establish, advise, and manage Area Council Executive Board for your area of responsibility.
+- Establish, advise, and manage the Area Council Executive Board for your area of responsibility.

 Community Development